Bennett Cerf: Early life and education

-Cerf was born Benoit Cerf on May 25, 1898, on 134 East 80th Street in Manhattan, New York City, to a Jewish family of Alsatian and German ethnicity.
+Cerf was born on May 25, 1898, on 134 East 80th Street in Manhattan, New York City, to a Jewish family of Alsatian and German ethnicity.
 Cerf's father Gustave Cerf was a lithographer; his mother, Frederika Wise, was heiress to a tobacco-distribution fortune.
 She died when Bennett was 16; shortly afterward, her brother Herbert moved into the Cerf household and became a strong literary and social influence on the teenager.

-Cerf graduated from Townsend Harris Hall Prep School in Hamilton Heights in 1916, the same public school as publisher Richard Simon, author Herman Wouk, and playwright Howard Dietz.
+Cerf graduated from Townsend Harris Hall Prep School in the Hamilton Heights neighborhood of Manhattan in 1916, the same public school as publisher Richard Simon, author Herman Wouk, and playwright Howard Dietz.
 He spent his teenage years at 790 Riverside Drive, an apartment building in Washington Heights, which was home to two of his friends who became prominent as adults: Howard Dietz and Hearst newspapers financial editor Merryle Rukeyser.
 Cerf received his Bachelor of Arts from Columbia College of Columbia University (1919) and his Litt.B.
 (1920) from its School of Journalism.

 Career

 After graduating from Columbia University, Cerf worked briefly as a reporter for the New York Herald Tribune and for some time in a Wall Street brokerage.
 He then was named a vice president at Boni & Liveright, a publishing company.

 In 1925, Cerf and Donald S. Klopfer formed a partnership to purchase the rights to the Modern Library from Boni & Liveright, and they went into business for themselves.
-The two increased the popularity of the series, and in 1927 they began publishing general trade books that they had selected at random.
+The two increased the popularity of the series; in 1927, they began publishing general trade books "at random."